lakehq/sail/README.md

 ### Running Spark Tests

-Before running Spark tests, please set up the `test` Hatch environment using the following commands.
+Before running Spark tests, please create the `test` Hatch environment using the following commands.
-Note that you do not need to run `maturin develop` in the `test` environment after you make code changes.
+Note that you do *not* need to run `maturin develop` in the `test` environment again after you make code changes.
 We only use the pytest plugins (pure Python code) from the project, which do not need to be rebuilt by Maturin.

 ```bash